Quantum Super-Resolution with Balanced Homodyne Detection in Low-Earth-Orbit: Analysis

+The SQL is the ``best-case" (quantum noise-limited) performance for a setup that uses coherent sources with given $w_0$, $N_{\pm}$ and $\Phi_{\pm}$.
+In a real LEO deployment, however, the actual performance would be considerably worse due to various factors that contribute loss and noise to the statistical properties of the quadrature measurements.

-Intuitively, a receiver with a finite aperture would capture a fraction of the total incoming light due to diffraction, and this should detrimentally impact the maximum resolution of $d$.
-In addition, photodetection inefficiencies in BHD will reduce the signal-to-noise ratio (SNR) of measurements.
-Here, we analyze both photonic loss sources and evaluate thresholds within which our system is tolerant.
+The performance of the BHD setup in a realistic LEO environment would be firstly impacted by diffraction and photodetection inefficiency.
+Intuitively, a receiver with a finite aperture would capture a fraction of the total incoming light over long inter-satellite distances (between source and receiver) due to diffraction.
+In addition, inefficiencies in the BHD photodetectors will reduce the SNR of measurements.
+Here, we analyze both sources of photonic loss, and seek to find thresholds within which our system may still achieve super-resolution performance.